Arthrosis of the hand (trapezoid-metacarpal)

 You may have osteoarthritis in your hand

-How is hand osteoarthritis diagnosed?
+How is osteoarthritis of the hand or wrist diagnosed?

 The symptomatology referred by the patient who suffers from arthrosis of the hand, of the trapezium-metacarpal joint, is the key point to guide the diagnosis.